Skip to content

 Manually modify the kernel source

-If kprobe does not work in your kernel (may be an upstream or kernel bug below 4.8), then you can try this way:
+If kprobe does not work in your kernel (may be an upstream or kernel bug below 4.8), then you can try the following:

 First, add KernelSU to your kernel source tree: